+In 2020 a case of perinatal HIV transmission was diagnosed in Rhode Island.
+The child was born outside of the country and was not exposed/infected in Rhode Island but was first diagnosed in Rhode Island.
+Apart from this single case, there have been zero reported cases of mother-to-child transmission in the last five years.
 A Rhode Island public health success has been the virtual elimination of HIV among babies born to mothers who are HIV positive.
-This success is due in large part to the routine HIV testing of pregnant women and anti-retroviral treatment therapy, when indicated as part of prenatal care.
-There have been zero reported cases of mother-to-child transmission in the last five years.
+This success is due in large part to the routine HIV testing of pregnant women and antiretroviral therapy when indicated as part of prenatal care.

-FIGURE 4 Percentage of Newly Diagnosed Cases of HIV, by Disease Progression at Diagnosis, Rhode Island, 2015-2019
+Percentage of Newly Diagnosed Cases of HIV, by Disease Progression at Diagnosis, Rhode Island, 2016-2020

-From 2015-2019, about 21% of individuals newly diagnosed with HIV in Rhode Island also had a concurrent HIV stage 3 (AIDS) diagnosis.
+From 2016- 2020, about 24% of individuals newly diagnosed with HIV in Rhode Island also had a concurrent HIV stage 3 (AIDS) diagnosis.
 The average time from untreated HIV infection to development of stage 3 infection is eight years.
-During this time, undiagnosed HIV-positive individuals could have benefitted from treatment that would have benefited their health outcomes.
-Because many people with HIV do not have any symptoms, undiagnosed HIV-positive individuals may also unknowingly transmit HIV to others.
+During this time, undiagnosed HIV-positive individuals could have benefitted from treatment that would have maintained their immune function and prevented transmission to others.
+Because many people with HIV do not have any symptoms, undiagnosed HIV-positive individuals may unknowingly transmit HIV to others.